 This provision obliges the processor to be able to demonstrate compliance with the whole of Article 28 to the controller.
 For instance, the processor could do this by giving the controller the necessary information or by submitting to an audit or inspection.

-The GDPR does not require that the contract includes a provision requiring a processor to keep records of the processing it carries out for the controller – although such records would be useful for the processor to demonstrate compliance with Article 28.
+The UK GDPR does not require that the contract includes a provision requiring a processor to keep records of the processing it carries out for the controller – although such records would be useful for the processor to demonstrate compliance with Article 28.
 However, requirements for processors to maintain records of their processing activities are set out in Article 30(2).
 For more on this, see our guidance on controllers and processors.

 The Danish Data Protection Agency has adopted SCCs which have been approved by the EDPB.
 If you use these SCCs in a contract with a processor (without amendment) the contract should comply with the requirements in Article 28.